 Once again, Vox Media gets the importance of gun violence all wrong.
 Brian Resneck says, “America’s teens are [right to be] extremely stressed out about school shootings”.
 No, no, no. Schools are extremely safe places and mass shooters are extremely rare even in America.
 America has many more gun massacres than any other country (except countries that are immolated in war), so gun massacres are an odd problem for a rich country like America to have, but it is still a very minor problem that is far from the top of the long list of American public health problems.
 And mass shootings in schools are especially rare.
 It is especially irrational to worry about them.
+Alcohol use is more dangerous and tobacco kills many more people.
 Driving to school is much more dangerous than mass shooters in school.
 Suicide is more dangerous than murder for young people.
 Climate change will undoubtedly have a bigger impact on youth than mass shooters.
-But young people are more worried about mass shootings than about suicide or climate change (and fear of car accidents doesn’t even make the list at all):
+But young people are more worried about mass shootings than about suicide or climate change (and fear of car accidents, and alcohol doesn’t even make the list at all):

 Why do young Americans feel more stressed out about mass shootings than all the other bigger risks?
 It is partly the media’s fault for sensationalizing dramatic mass shooter incidents which burn vivid images of mass shooter events into the minds of our youth.
 The visceral stories and images from mass-shooter events are perfect viral content for the social media that youth are immersed in.
 But is it also the fault of our schools which force all American students to participate in active-shooter theater in which students are compelled to pretend to be victims in a real mass shooter event in their otherwise safe-feeling classrooms.
 Those annual role-playing practices help bring the otherwise distant media stories home and makes them part of every student’s personal reality.
 This is counterproductive because there is zero evidence that it reduces school shootings and it only makes >99% of students more afraid.
 School-shooter practices help inspire and train the <1% of students who are aspiring school shooters too.
 They are almost always inspired by other school shooters and have studied previous school shooting events.
 They envisioned themselves as following in that tradition and school-shooter practices are an opportunity to fantasize.
 They trigger future mass shooters who get to participate in an annual passion play which previews how a school hopes to react to a future shooter and it helps them imagine how they could defeat the school’s planned defenses and insert themselves into the pantheon of school-shooter social media legends.